fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

         <tr>
             <th>Description</th>
             <td>
-                The <code>pause</code> method allows you to immediately pause any texts that are being spoken..
+                The <code>pause</code> method allows you to immediately pause any texts that are being spoken.
             </td>
         </tr>
         <tr>